Brent crude slightly decreased in markets

 Baku.
-27 November.
-REPORT.AZ/ On the occasion of Thanksgiving Day, stock markets were closed on November 26 in U.S. So, price for barrel of WTI (West Texas Intermediate) crude oil has not changed and remains at 43,04 USD.
+2 December.
+REPORT.AZ/ At the world markets price for barrel of WTI (West Texas Intermediate) crude oil increased by 0,44% or 0,18 USD and amounted to 41,85 USD.

 Report informs, price for Brent crude oil also changed in the world markets.
-So, price for this crude down by 1,54% or 0,71 USD and amounted 45,46 USD per barrel.
+So, price for this crude decreased by 0,18% or 0,08 USD and amounted to 44,44 USD per barrel.

 Share in Facebook